New York University

 Global Collaboration Driving AI Innovation

-New York University's portfolio covers 3 active models across 1 non-obsolete family, with task labels spanning general LLM work.
+New York University's portfolio covers 3 active models across 1 current family, spanning general LLM work.
 Open a model detail page to compare provider routes and sourced benchmarks.

 - Teams evaluating general LLM work across this lab's releases